mada360/basicWeatherApp/Plan.md

 2. Have a floating button to add alarms at the bottom
 3. When creating alarm use floating time picker
 4. On alarm creation expand new alarm settings to allow for settings
-  a.
-Repeat
+  * Repeat
-  b.
-Ringtone
+  * Ringtone
-  c.
-Label
+  * Label
-  d.
-Vibrate
+  * Vibrate
-  e.
-DELETE
+  * DELETE
 5. Option to toggle alarm on and off will always be visible
 6. On deletion display snackbar informing of deletion and allow for undo

 ## Simple actions for Improved Weather

 1. Allow user to change location
-  a.
-Populate a list of locations or provide suggestions for location as user types?
+ * Populate a list of locations or provide suggestions for location as user types?
 (Not sure how to do either).
 2. Have each location as a weather object
-  a. location
+  * Location
-  b.
-Current weather condition
+  * Current weather condition
-  c. current temp
+  * Current temp
-  d.
-5-day forecast
+  * 5-day forecast
 3. Implement a button to add a new location
 4. New button to speak the current weather.
-  a.
-Example: The weather in $location is currently $condition and is $temperature degrees $metric/imperial.
+  * Example: The weather in $location is currently $condition and is $temperature degrees $metric/imperial.
 5. Use a switch statement to add extra comment.
 See activity diagram Weather.png